DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-08-12-making-of-distributed-cache.md

 ### IKVM experiment

 This Java based system of distributed cache formed a strong base for our microservices.
-Since our UI was implemented in .NET we could not extend this system to trader UI.
+Though, since our UI was implemented in .NET we could not extend this system to trader UI.
 We attempted to fix this by using [IKVM](https://www.ikvm.net/), which converts Java classes into dot NET ones.
- Unfortunately IKVM was not mature and stable enough to convert all JARs/modules in .NET
+ Unfortunately IKVM was not mature and stable enough to convert all JARs/modules in .NET.
+Thus the experiment remained unsuccessful.